clovestad/Prediction_of_Product_Sales/README.md

 - item_visibility(selected to gain additional insight on store placement combined with parameters above leading to higher/lower sales) the combinations above can give additional insight on larger/bulkier items costing less VS smaller items that cost more and if placement has an overall impact  to the two features.

+ the two examples  we will be displaying  are :
+ - products that are -  higher / lower  than average item_mrp
+                        higher / lower  than average item_weight
+                        higher / lower  than average item_visibility

+- group 1 will encompass the less expensive, larger, and less visable items.

+- group 2 will encompass the more expansive, smaller, and more visable items.

 ## Group 1
 ### lime tabular
 ![image](https://github.com/clovestad/Prediction_of_Product_Sales/assets/103072823/d35fa0b3-70c5-4a83-afbe-4e7c2245fa6f)